PGY1 Residency (UC Medical Center)

 Q: Does your program offer a Teaching Certificate Program?

-A: The interview day consists of a full day with interview sessions with preceptors, pharmacy administrators and current residents as well as presentation of a patient case (no preparation required).
-The residency candidate will also be given a tour of our facility and have the opportunity to sit in on a resident educational presentation to give the candidate the opportunity to get a feel for the people and culture of our organization.
+A: The interview day consists of a full day with interview sessions with preceptors, pharmacy administrators, and current residents as well as the presentation of a patient case (no preparation required).
+The residency candidate will also be given a tour of our facility and have the opportunity to sit in on a resident educational presentation to get a feel for the people and culture of our organization.

 Q: What are the staffing requirements for a PGY1 resident at your organization?

 A: PGY1 residents work every other weekend beginning in August.
-A majority of the weekends are spent in our Central Pharmacy learning about operations, but every 3-4 weekends each resident works, the resident will instead assist our weekend clinical pharmacy team with clinical coverage.
+A majority of the weekends are spent in our Central Pharmacy learning about operations, but every 3-4 weekends, the resident will assist our weekend clinical pharmacy team with clinical coverage.

 Q: How flexible is your program with schedule changes throughout the course of the residency year?

-A: We pride ourselves in being extremely flexible.
-We understand that PGY1 residents’ interests and desires change with time and exposure to new things and work to ensure that each resident is afforded all opportunities the resident desires.
+A: We pride ourselves on being extremely flexible.
+We understand that PGY1 residents’ interests and desires change with time and exposure to new experiences and work to ensure that each resident is afforded all opportunities they desire.

 Q: What do residents typically do after they complete a PGY1 at your hospital?